Call on me in the day of trouble. I will deliver you, and you will honor me. Psalm 50:15

 I sought him whom my soul loves.

-I sought him, but I didn’t find him.
+I sought him, but I did not find him.

-2 I will get up now, and go about the city;
+2 I will get up now and go through the city,

-I sought him, but I didn’t find him.
+I sought him, but I did not find him.

-3 The watchmen who go about the city found me;
+3 The watchmen who go through the city found me,

 “Have you seen him whom my soul loves?”